clemens33/pytemplate/README.md

 # python project template

-This is a template project for python based on poetry, pre-commit, pytest and many other tools
+This is a template project for python based on poetry, pre-commit, pytest and many other tools.

 ## [poetry](https://python-poetry.org/)